SinghTushar20/Learn-to-Code/07-Blockchain Development/Readme.md

   - Blocks have certain storage capacities and, when filled, are closed and linked to the previously filled block, forming a chain of data known as the blockchain.
   - All new information after that freshly added block is then again compiled/grouped into a new block which will then also be added to the chain.

+- A blockchain is a globally shared, transactional database.

+  - This means that everyone can read entries in the database just by participating in the network.
+  - If you want to change something in the database, you have to create a so-called **transaction** which has to be accepted by all others.
+  - The word transaction implies that the change you want to make is either not done at all or completely applied.
+  - While your transaction is being applied to the database, no other transaction can alter it.

 - **Smart contract** is a self-executing set of instructions that is executed without a third party intermediary.

   - Smart contracts are a set of instructions which when placed on a blockchain are self-executing pieces of code not run by any centralized intermediary.